[Solved] - Emoticons/Emojii/4-byte Non-UTF-8 characters

 1) Convert the various affected tables (issues, journals mostly) to UTF8MB4 - which I tried but I'm pretty useless at mysql so I couldn't get the syntax right.
 But that info is in here elsewhere as an issue I think.

 2) You can simply strip/convert any 4 byte emoticon/emojii characters in redmine before you send that to the db.
 So, that's what this does.

 So the solution, again, is kind of a hack because I'm not good enough to write a plugin or do it properly.
 But you can -

 1) Install plugin custom_workflow.
 Which is awesome in any case.

 2) Install this code as a flow for all projects.
 It will strip out any emoticons and replace with ? - again, if I were any good at ruby/redmine/mysql/anything I would try and do this better, but this works so... :-)

 Ok, here it is (and es, that regex is really that big, lots of characters) -

 Ok, that's t, no answers, responses required, and not sure if I put this in the correct place, but like I say wanted to log it anyway.

-RE: Invalid Characters/Redmine crashes or rejects emails for non-UTF-8 characters - Solution - Added by Matthew Paul 5 months ago
+RE: Invalid Characters/Redmine crashes or rejects emails for non-UTF-8 characters - Solution - Added by Matthew Paul about 1 year ago

 PS - it is also a bug in this redmine, but whereas on my stack it actually crashes, here it simply cuts all text off after the offending 4 byte emoticon... which you obviously don't want to happen...